James Freney

-James Freney (1719–1788) was an Irish highwayman.
+Captain James Freney (c.
+1719–1788) was an 18th-century Irish highwayman and memoirist, who remains a popular anti-hero in Irish folklore.
+To enthusiasts of Victorian era English literature and modern costume dramas, Captain Freney is particularly significant for his fictionalized appearances in the novel The Luck of Barry Lyndon by William Makepeace Thackery and its 1975 film adaptation by director Stanley Kubrick.

 Early life

-James Freney was a native of County Kilkenny, and from a respectable family who had been wealthy and powerful in the region since the 13th century, having their seat at Ballyreddy Castle.
-But during the 1650s they lost their lands and were reduced in status.
-His father, John Freney, was a servant working at the home of one Joseph Robbins at Ballyduff, Thomastown.
+James Freney was a native of County Kilkenny, and was descended from a respectable Old English noble family who had been wealthy and powerful since the 13th century, having their seat at Ballyreddy Castle.
+But during the Cromwellian conquest of Ireland they lost their estates and were reduced to poverty.

+His father, John Freney, was a household servant for Anglo-Irish landlord Joseph Robbins at Ballyduff, Thomastown.
 In 1718 he married Robbins's housemaid, Alice Phelan, and their son James was born the following year at Alice's father's home at Inistioge.

 He received a good education locally, including tuition in the Robbins household—and in 1742 moved to Waterford where he opened a pub with his wife Anne.

 Criminal career

 Unable to pay the exorbitant fees charged by the town corporation, the couple closed up their pub and moved back to Thomastown.
 Here, Freney fell in with the Kellymount highway gang, led by fellow Thomastown man John Reddy.
 Their colleagues would in time number Richard Dooling, John Anderson, Felix Donnelly, James Bolger, Michael Millea, John Reddy, George Roberts, Edmond Kenny, James Larrassy and a man called Hackett.

 Proclaimed an outlaw in January 1748 (old calendar), Freney surrendered in April 1749.
 Joseph Robbins's brother, a lawyer, and Lord Carrick helped Freney work out a deal with the chief justices in which Freney would be allowed to emigrate.
 It is believed this deal was procured because the authorities feared executing him would make him a folk hero and lead to further disturbances.

 The rest of the Kellymount band were not so lucky.
 Bolger, Kenny, Larrassy, Millea, Reddy, Hackett, Dooling and Roberts all went to the gallows.
 Reddy was imprisoned while Donnelly escaped to England but was eventually hanged in Kilkenny.